EpiJunkie/epijunkie.github.io/_posts/2016-02-28-migration-to-freebsd-part1.md

 ---
 title: Migrating to FreeBSD - Part 1
-tags: [series, freebsd, solaris, zfs]
+tags: [epijunkie.com, series, freebsd, solaris, zfs]
 style: border
 color: primary
 description: Part 1 in a series to migrate to FreeBSD.